elyobelyob/boiler-scheduler-php/README.md

 </code></pre>

 You're done - you should be able to visit your Pis web page and load up the web frontend

+THINGS I WANT TO DO

+Keep record of .1 increase decrease whilst heating on.
+Also heating on off calls in same table. how fast a house heats and cools.Build a target temp option.
+Should be a learning system with option in schedule.
+Ignore times extra heating on eg lounge fire, eg move to second node for x hours or ignore unusual heating bursts, eg direct sunshine effect.
+Work out temp difference for other nodes in case primary node battery/comms dies.
+Maintain temp setting.
+Put hearing on early if outside dropping fast and internal ok?